 Jim has established a significant regional presence in the business, education and government arenas.
 He is well respected for his experience in working with all components of the community and with both political parties, having been appointed to numerous important positions by Democrats and Republicans.
 He has established a network of contacts that assist him in handling complex and sensitive matters throughout Virginia, Maryland and the District of Columbia.
 His network includes numerous local, state and federal officials, educators and business leaders, especially in the Washington region.

 He was elected chairman of the Greater Washington Board of Trade for 2010.
 The Board of Trade is the largest regional business organization in the Washington, D.C., area, advocating for the business community in Virginia, the District of Columbia and Maryland.
 During his term, he was co-chair of the Joint Washington Metropolitan Area Transit Authority (Metro) Governance Review Task Force.
 He was subsequently appointed by Virginia Governor McDonnell to be the Commonwealth’s representative on the WMATA Board of Directors where he served for three years and chaired the Governance Committee.
 He was then appointed by Governor McAuliffe as an At Large Member to the Commonwealth Transportation board which regulates and funds transportation in Virginia.
 He was then appointed to the State Go Virginia Board and the Virginia Research Investment Committee (VRIC) as well as the Transportation Service Delivery Advisory Committee (TSDAC).
 He was appointed by Governor Northam to the Board of Visitors for Norfolk State University.
-He also serves on the Board of Directors for Washington Gas Holding where he serves on the Human Resources and Governance Committees.
+He also serves on the Board of Directors for Washington Gas Holding where he chairs the Governance Environment, Health and Safety Committee and serves on the Human Resources Committees.

 He is an active leader in the Northern Virginia business community having served as chairman of the Fairfax County Chamber of Commerce; chairman of the Northern Virginia Business Roundtable; president of the Northern Virginia Community College Educational Foundation; and chairman of the Emerging Business Forum, an organization focused on enhancing minority and women entrepreneurs in business.